Zbigniew Herman

-Zbigniew Stanisław Herman (17 December 1935, in Tłuste – 4 May 2010) was a Polish physician and pharmacologist, rector of Silesian Medical Academy in years 1980–1982.
+Zbigniew Stanisław Herman (17 December 1935 in Tłuste – 4 May 2010) was a Polish physician and pharmacologist, rector of Silesian Medical Academy in years 1980–1982.
 He was decorated with an Officer's Cross and with a Commander's Cross with Star of Polonia Restituta.

+The Polish Academy of Arts and Sciences awards the Anna née Dyaczyńska and Zbigniew Herman Research Scholarship to young physicians.